 The server may treat the authentication token as temporary on its discretion, and require the client to repeat the authentication at any time (returning HTTP error code 401).

-Authentication is optional for using Viinex 3.3 public API.
-To turn authentication off, one may remove the link between an HTTP server object and the authentication and authorization provider object in the links section of the configuration, as described in sections 2.1.19 and 2.3.
+Authentication is optional for using Viinex 3.0 public API.
+To turn authentication off, one may set parameter auth.require to value false in configuration of corresponding webserver, as described in section 2.1.19.

 3.3 Environment